Launch Auto Scaling Instances with an IAM Role

 Create a Launch Configuration

-When you create the launch configuration, specify the name of the instance profile or the full ARN of the instance profile.
+When you create the launch configuration using the create-launch-configuration command from the AWS CLI, specify the name of the instance profile as follows:

 aws autoscaling create-launch-configuration --launch-configuration-name